FugroRoames/RoadSegmentation/readme.md

 ### Extras
 ##### feature_vis.py
 The code in this file can be used to run gradient descent on the input pixels while keeping the weights constant.
 I based this on [an official Keras blog post](https://blog.keras.io/how-convolutional-neural-networks-see-the-world.html).
-This allows us to find an input that maximises  the neural net's output layer.
-The results allow us to see what the neural net thinks the most road-like possible inputs are.

 ##### util.py